iamcanadian1973/advanced-excerpt/readme.txt

 1. Upload the complete `advanced-excerpt` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Excerpt' under the 'Options' tab and configure the plugin
+3. Go to 'Excerpt' under the 'Settings' menu and configure the plugin

 == Frequently Asked Questions ==